 The curriculum consists of a humanities and social sciences component, a pre-engineering phase (pre-engineering major code 516) and upper division engineering coursework (electrical engineering major code 517).
 Electrical engineering students must meet a modified General Education 2 requirement.
 This includes the pre-engineering courses in mathematics and science and the humanities/social science sequence.
 The pre-engineering and humanities/social sciences requirements are exactly the same for all programs.

 Program Educational Objectives describe the career and professional accomplishments that the program is preparing graduates to achieve in three to five years.
-The educational objectives of the Electrical and Computer Engineering program are to produce graduates who attain:
+The educational objectives of the Electrical Engineering program is to produce graduates who attain:

 Engineering students at New Paltz have the opportunity to study in an environment supportive of their academic needs.
 Engineering courses are taught by research-oriented engineering faculty.
 Our small class and laboratory sizes encourage faculty/student interaction.
 Students have access to a well-equipped infrastructure including state-of-the-art facilities, industry-standard laboratories and modern computer facilities.